-Admission to the ATEP is competitive.
-The number of applicants accepted and enrolled into the Athletic Training Education Program is limited and is based on the applicant's predicted ability to succeed in the strenuous professional program.
+Admission to the AT Program is competitive.
+The number of applicants accepted and enrolled into the Athletic Training Program is limited and is based on the applicant's predicted ability to succeed in the strenuous professional program.

-Students who meet the minimum requirements may apply for acceptance to the ATEP in the fall of their sophomore year.
-The next application deadline is Friday, November 14, 2014 at 5 pm.
+Students who meet the minimum requirements may apply for acceptance to the ATP in the fall of their sophomore year.
+The next application deadline is Friday, November 13, 2015 at 1 pm.
 Transfer students should contact the Program Director as soon as possible prior to transferring for information on the application process.
-Applicants must meet the following minimum academic requirements as well as submit a completed Athletic Training Education Program application packet.
+Applicants must meet the following minimum academic requirements as well as submit a completed Athletic Training Program application packet.

 - Successful completion (C or better) of the following pre-requisite courses: